Controlling Hallucinations at Word Level in Data-to-Text Generation: Experimental setup

 \subsection{Implementation Details}

 During training of our multi-branch decoder the fluency branch is always active ($\omega_t^2 = 0.5$) while the content and hallucination branches are alternatively activated, depending on the alignment label $l_t$: $\omega_t^0 = 0.5$ (content factor) and $\omega_t^1 = 0$ (hallucination factor) when $l_t = 1$, and conversely.
-The threshold $\tau$ used to obtain $l_t$ is set to $0.4$ using human tuning.
+The threshold $\tau$ used to obtain $l_t$ is set to $0.4$ using human tuning to optimize for highest accuracy\footnote{Note that accuracy is not heavily impacted by different choices of $\tau$.
+We report in Appendix~\ref{appendix-sec:implementation-details} the respective accuracy scores of our proposed automated labels for different values of $\tau$.}.
 All hyperparameters were tuned in order to optimize the validation PARENT F-measure \citep{Dhingra2019}.
 In particular, we use the [$0.4$~$0.1$~$0.5$] weight combination during inference.
 See Sec.~\ref{subsec:weights-impact} for a discussion about weight combinations and Appendix~\ref{appendix-sec:implementation-details} for other implementation details.\footnote{Code is given to reviewers and will be available upon acceptance.}